 top of page

-The Summer of Science program, established and led by the McDonald Institute will be offered between July-Mid August 2024.
-This year, the program is being co-supported by the Carbon to Metal Coating Institute at Queen’s University (C2MCI).
+The Summer of Science program is a free afternoon enrichment program for middle school and high school aged students (including students graduating this June).
+The program is established and led by the McDonald Institute and co-supported by the Carbon to Metal Coating Institute at Queen’s University (C2MCI).

 An example of skills and practices that may be touched on: